zelbov/stylight/README.md

 # Stylight: simple & reliable CSS-in-JS

-A feature-rich CSS-in-JS module for web UI development, with minimal overhead, designed for better developer experience, granularity and simplicity.
+A feature-rich CSS-in-JS module, with minimal overhead, designed for better developer experience, granularity and simplicity.

 ## Features and examples